aafmisra/Rapid-Recipe/README.md

 ## Features

-# Search
+### Search

 Users can input ingredients they want to include in their recipe, as well as ingredients to exclude.
 In addition, they can choose from an extensive list of dietary filters like vegan, keto, and low-carb to find meals that fit their dietary restrictions.

-# Bookmark
+### Bookmark

-Users can click a bookmark image on any recipe they find, and it will get added to their "My Recipes" section.
-These recipes are saved client-side using local storage, so they bookmarks persist between browser sessions without a login.
+Users can click a bookmark icon on any recipe they find, and it will get added to their "My Recipes" section.
+These recipes are saved client-side using local storage, so the bookmarks persist between browser sessions without a login.
 Users can also remove recipes from their bookmarked section.

-# Grocery List
+### Grocery List

 Each recipe card also has an "Add to Grocery List" button.
 When the user clicks it, that recipe's ingredients are added to the "My Groceries" section.
 On that page, users can click individual items to cross them off the list, and click a button to clear the list when they are done.
 This feature also uses local storage to maintain the list between browser sessions.

 ## Technologies Used

-Rapid Recipe was built with ReactJS, JSX, and CSS.
+Rapid Recipe was built with ReactJS, JSX/HTML, and CSS.
 React router was used for all navigation, making it a single-page application.
 [Edamam Recipe Search API](https://developer.edamam.com/edamam-docs-recipe-api) was used for the recipe searches.
 This awesome API is what allowed for detailed search parameters.

 ## Biggest Challenges